 Because most events have more than two possible outcomes, you will make use of something called a ‘betting exchange’.
 As with regular bookmakers, these allow you to place a bet that something will happen.
 However, unlike traditional bookmakers, they also allow you to bet that something won’t happen.

 For example, you can bet that the home team will win a football match at a bookmaker.
 A betting exchange lets you bet that the home team won’t win, covering a draw or away win in a single bet.
-Doing this means you still only need to place two bets to cover all possible outcomes.
+Doing this means you only need to place two bets to cover all possible outcomes.

 Betting exchanges